One Summer: Production

-Produced by Yorkshire Television, the series was filmed from April to October 1982 in Liverpool, Yorkshire and Wales.
+The series was written after scriptwriter Willy Russell was approached by Yorkshire Television about producing a follow-up to his 1979 television play The Daughters of Albion.
+Russell pitched the idea of a six-part series, originally called "Ten Thousand Miles", but later changed to One Summer and condensed to five episodes.
+Produced by Yorkshire Television for the then-new Channel 4 station, the series was filmed from April to October 1982 in Liverpool, Yorkshire and Wales.

+According to actor David Morrissey, he originally read for the part of Icky, and fellow Liverpudlian actor Paul McGann read for the part of Billy.
+However, McGann (who is five years older than Morrissey, and was 22 at the time) decided he was too old to play the role and told Morrissey he should be playing it instead.

-Scriptwriter Willy Russell initially had his name removed from the credits after disagreements with the producers, particularly taking umbrage to the casting of Morrissey and Leigh whom he considered too old to portray the 16-year-old lead characters (Morrissey was 17 when filming commenced and turned 18 during the production, whereas Leigh was 19 at the time of filming).
+Willy Russell initially had his name removed from the credits for the series' original 1983 transmission after disagreements with the producers and director, particularly taking umbrage to the casting of Morrissey and Leigh whom he considered too old to portray the lead characters.
+Russell had originally envisioned Billy and Icky as slightly younger 15 year olds, but this was changed to make them imminent school leavers without his approval (Morrissey was 17 when filming commenced and turned 18 during the production, whereas Leigh was 19 at the time of filming).
 However, when the series was repeated on ITV in 1985, Russell's screen credit had been restored.
 In later years, Russell stated his intention to write a film adaptation of One Summer, though this never came to pass.